-A Domestic Violence service can work with women and discuss their safety concerns while they are residing with their partner.
+A domestic violence service can work with women and discuss their safety concerns while they are residing with their partner.
 The service respects where a woman is at and her decision, and she will not be pressured to do anything that she is uncomfortable with.
 The service works with women about their safety and can plan for the safety of them and their children.
 This is paramount.
-Women may also be interested in understanding the use of DV behaviours that can be used in a relationship by a partner.
+Women may also be interested in understandina the use of domestic violence behaviours that can be used in a relationship by a partner.